Friday, May 17, 2013

 Alicia Ricalde Concepción Magaña

-The next several weeks will feature a number of parades, gatherings, and house to house campaigning.
+The next several weeks will feature several parades, gatherings, and house-to-house campaigning.
 There are several trucks mounted with huge speaker systems cranked up to full volume that cruise the various neighbourhoods.
-The high-energy advertisements extoll the virtues and campaign promises of their particular candidate.
+The high-energy advertisements extoll the virtues and campaign promises of their candidate.

 Elections are a lot more fun here!